 The Revival Hour.
-7:30 p.m.
-The Revival, 1160 E. 55th St. $15 or $10 with Student ID.
-The Revival Hour is a hilarious evening of sketch & improv comedy, solo performance and music from a diverse range of artists from across Chicago’s South Side and beyond.
-This week’s performance is curated by Cody Spellman (Second City, Writer’s Theatre, Jackalope).
-Tickets can be purchased at the door or by visiting www.the-revival.com.
+7:30 p.m., The Revival, 1160 E 55th St., $5 – $10.
+The Revival Hour is a hilarious evening of sketch and improve comedy, solo performance and music from a diverse range of artists from across Chicago’s South Side and beyond.
+For more information and to buy tickets visit http://www.the-revival.com/event/333e309402b4297f26594367b99b09bd

 Concert: Echoes of History.
 8 p.m., Mandel Hall, 1131 E 57th st., donations requested, 773-702-1234.
 The 100-member University Symphony Orchestra presents three powerful and poignant musical reflections on historical turning points of the last 100 years.
 Event is free but donations are requested: $10 for adults, $5 for students/children.
 More information can be found at http://smartmuseum.uchicago.edu/events/1331/concert-echoes-of-history/